UWPCE-PythonCert-ClassRepos/SP_Online_PY210/students/nskvarch/Lesson1/README.rst

-These are the excersizes for Lesson 1
+These are the exercises for Lesson 1
 Take care!
 Niels